Skip to main content

 You may notice that little excites you and that you don’t feel motivated to do much.
 Eventually, your mood can affect your ability to keep up at home, work, and school.
 Friends and family may notice your depression.
 And, in some cases, your relationships might suffer.

 Only a professional can determine if you have depression.
-If you think you might have depression, consider speaking with your doctor or another mental health professional.
-Your healthcare provider can help figure out whether you have depression or another mental or physical illness.
+If you think you might have depression, consider speaking with your primary care provider or another mental health professional.
+A healthcare professional can help figure out whether you have depression or another mental or physical illness.
 They can also help sort out whether your symptoms are caused by grief or burnout.

 Do depression symptoms vary by age and gender?